 Blue Skies Biology is BOM’s engagement programme running alongside ‘Atmospheric Encounters‘ – a new exhibition by the HAB (high altitude bioprospecting) team in May 2021.
 Blue Skies Biology will consist of workshops and seminars exploring astrobiology with girls schools in Birmingham, to highlight the many fascinating opportunities and career pathways not traditionally covered by the national curriculum.

 We have focussed on Astrobiology as an interdisciplinary field that covers the different STEM subjects (Science, Technology, Engineering, Mathematics) and exemplifies why creativity is an important part of scientific discovery, to encourage more young women and girls to pursue alternative STEM career pathways.
-Blue Skies Biology will run from June – July 2021.
-We are very excited to announce Blue Skies Biology at the same time as NASA rover Perseverance touches down on Mars, and plans for a new Space Centre in Birmingham are being announced.
+Blue Skies Biology will run from June to July 2021 – we are very excited to present Blue Skies Biology at the same time as NASA rover Perseverance touches down on Mars, and plans for a new Space Centre in Birmingham are being announced.

 The Blue Skies Biology project aims to;

 - Promote ‘blue skies thinking’ and problem-solving skills in STEM subjects

 - Present topics not covered by the standard national curriculum, and enrich learning experiences